fig/simple_budget/videos/script.md

 Now we have just one more ugly loop... let's clean that up a tad

 first, let's get rid of the temp variable

+...

+in closing, I would suggest some architectural changes now... like add more people or show report... make a non-interactive version

+things like that... but those I leave to the client for now...